PataphysicalSociety/soupault.app/site/tips-and-tricks/static-rendering.md

 There are many reasons to avoid JavaScript.
 Plain HTML and CSS are good for pages [designed to last](https://jeffhuang.com/designed_to_last/).
 Pages with less JS load faster and use less machine resources (still important for battery-powered devices).
-They also require less bandwidth—many JS libraries are quite large.
+They also require less bandwidth — many JS libraries are quite large.

 On this page I collect howto guides for rendering different kinds of content to static HTML.

-If you come up with some interesting ways to avoid JS, let me know!
+If you come up with more ways to avoid JS, let me know!

 ## Syntax highlighting